 Autumn is warmer than spring, particularly in the coastal regions.
 This difference is enhanced in the eastern part of the region by local land winds replacing the cool sea breezes of summer.
 Local winds develop in nearly all the coastal areas of the Mediterranean, especially during the winter, as a result of the rapid change of temperature from the sea to the snow-clad hinterland.
-Cold, dry and very strong winds occur in Liguria (the Tramontana), in Istria and Dalmatia (the Bora), the Rhone valley (the Mistral) and in the western Caucasus.
+Cold, dry and very strong winds occur in Liguria (Tramontana), in Istria and Dalmatia (Bora), the Rhone valley (Mistral) and in the western Caucasus.
 In summer, a north-west trade wind called Maestro occurs in the Adriatic.
 The Scirocco is a cyclonic wind characteristic of the rainy winter season.
 In the Tyrrhenian and Adriatic regions it is usually accompanied by clouds, moisture and rain.
 In Sicily and southern Italy, however, the same wind blows year-round, a dry and dusty wind from the south-east or south-west.
 It brings dust mainly from the Sahara.
-Similar winds occur also in Spain (the Leveche), in the Khamsin of Egypt and in the Simooms of Algeria and Syria, where their greatest development can be seen.
+Similar winds occur also in Spain (Leveche), in Egypt (Khamsin) and in Algeria and Syria (Simooms), where their greatest development can be seen.

 2.1.3.
-Temperature.
+Temperature

-The mean surface temperature of Mediterranean waters ranges from over 21° C (eastern basin) to an average of 15.5° C (coast of the Gulf of Lyons in the western basin).
+The mean surface temperature of Mediterranean waters ranges from over 21° C (eastern basin) to an average of 15.5° C (coast of the Gulf of Lion in the western basin).
 The 18°C isothermal line runs from Gibraltar to the north of Sardinia, passing through the Strait of Messina up to the Gulf of Corinth.
 Similarly, at a depth of 200 m, temperature falls from 15.5° C in the eastern basin to 12.7° C in the Alboran Sea.
 Below 200 m, temperature remains practically uniform down to the bottom, 13.6° C in the eastern basin and 12.7-13.2° C in the western basin.

 2.1.4.
-Salinity.
+Salinity